SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Reference/DIS_settings.md

 ## Class Library

 > [!IMPORTANT]
 > The class library generation feature has been removed from DIS v2.41 onwards in favor of NuGet packages.
-> If you have a connector or Automation script that makes use of the official class library, replace it by the corresponding NuGet package(s).
+If you have a connector or Automation script that makes use of the official class library, replace it with the corresponding NuGet package(s).
 For more information, refer to [Class library introduction](xref:ClassLibraryIntroduction).
-If you have a connector or Automation script that makes use of a community package, it is advised to turn this into a NuGet package (For more information on how to create a NuGet package, refer to [Producing NuGet packages](xref:Producing_NuGet)).
+If you have a connector or Automation script that makes use of a community package, we recommend turning this into a NuGet package (For more information on how to create a NuGet package, refer to [Producing NuGet packages](xref:Producing_NuGet)).
 Alternatively, you can put all the code from the community library zip file in a QAction/Exe block.

 In the *Class Library* tab, you can select a base package (shipped with DIS) and specify the location of one or more custom/community packages, which will typically contain code written specifically for a particular vendor or project and maintained by a dedicated team of developers.